ssxvi/ssxvi/README.md

 ### Heyo, my name is Trevor Liu 😊
 ---

-I'm a 4th year Biomedical Engineering student at [UBC](https://www.ubc.ca/), and am looking for co-op opportunities 4-8 months for the coming Fall or Winter.
+I'm a 5th year Biomedical Engineering student at [UBC](https://www.ubc.ca/), and am looking for front or backend opportunities for Summer 2026.

 ### Public Projects
 ---